eProsima/vulcanexus/docs/rst/tutorials/vulcanai/turtlesim/turtlesim_tools/turtlesim_tools.rst

     :lines: 1-14

 In this case, the ``run()`` method needs to call the ``wait_for_message()``, which creates a subscription to the topic and waits for a single message to be received.
-Note that this method is the one responsible of the spinning of the node until a message is received, so we don't need to call ``rclpy.spin()`` or similar methods.
+Note that this method is the one responsible for the spinning of the node until a message is received, so we don't need to call ``rclpy.spin()`` or similar methods.
 The output of the method is the received message, which is then used to fill the output dictionary.

 .. literalinclude:: /resources/tutorials/vulcanai/turtlesim/turtlesim_tools.py